florianhartig/ResearchSkills/Labs/ProjectOrganization/readme.md

 ## Template

-* [Here](https://github.com/florianhartig/ResearchSkills/tree/master/Labs/ProjectOrganization/ExampleProject) we provide an exemplary folder structure with some simulated data, basic analysis and plotting, and the implementation of these results in a LaTeX document.
-Note the comments in the folders
+We provide an exemplary folder structure with some simulated data, basic analysis and plotting, and the implementation of these results in a LaTeX document.
+For your project, please use exactly this structure.
+Please read the comments in the Readme file!

-* For your project, please use the same structure.
-You can download a zipped version of the project template, including the hints and templates for R and LaTeX [here](https://github.com/florianhartig/ResearchSkills/raw/master/Labs/ProjectOrganization/ExampleProject.zip).
+* Download template as ZIP [here](https://github.com/TheoreticalEcology/ProjectTemplate/archive/refs/heads/main.zip)
+* Create a new GitHub project based on template here https://github.com/TheoreticalEcology/ProjectTemplate

 ## Further readings